 For a few years now I have wanted a proper media center that is not connected to a PC, but more like a standalone system that can access your network or shared devices.
 Well that time as finally arrived, with the arrival of the Popcorn hour network media streamer.
 Unless you frequent Audio/Visual Forums or websites, the chances are pretty great that you have never heard of it.
-However if you are interested in knowing more, click on the following link: (Streamers and Network Players).
+However if you are interested in knowing more, click on the following link: ).

 As these devices go, they are cutting edge and not available in the high street.
 They are also somewhat buggy and unless you are willing to settle with a device where you’ll have your fair share of hiccups it’s recommend you not buy one.
 Of course the advantages of owning one is that you get to test theses new devices, advice the makers of bugs, and hopefully they fix them and release new firmware and you have a player that plays every possible format (codec) under the sun.